Cross-strait relations: Deteriorating relations (2016–present)

 On 2 August 2022, U.S. House Speaker Nancy Pelosi visited Taiwan, which China viewed as a violation of its sovereignty.
-In response, the PLA conducted unprecedented live-fire drills from 4 to 7 August in six zones around Taiwan, involving live ammunition, air assets, naval forces, and ballistic missiles.
+In response, the PLA conducted unprecedented live-fire drills from 4 August in six zones around Taiwan, involving live ammunition, air assets, naval forces, and firing ballistic missiles near and over Taiwan.
+This marked the beginning of the Fourth Taiwan Strait Crisis, and China's biggest escalation in the region since the Third Taiwan Strait Crisis in 1996.
 Taiwan deployed ships and aircraft, but no military conflict occurred, though tensions escalated.
 China ended the exercises on 10 August but stated that regular "patrols" would be launched in the Taiwan Strait.
 China also released its first white paper on Taiwan's status since 2000, once again urging Taiwan to unify under the "one country, two systems" framework, but omitted a previous statement that no troops would be sent to Taiwan after unification.
 In response, Taiwan's Mainland Affairs Council called the white paper "wishful thinking and disregarding facts."

-Another set of Chinese military exercises around Taiwan called "Joint Sword" began on 8 April 2023, after president Tsai visited U.S. Speaker Kevin McCarthy in California.
-In June 2023, Wang Huning, the chairman of the Chinese People's Political Consultative Conference, unveiled a plan to transform Fujian province into a demonstration zone for "Taiwan’s economic integration into China".
+Another set of Chinese military exercises around Taiwan began on 8 April 2023, after president Tsai visited U.S. Speaker Kevin McCarthy in California.
+In June 2023, Wang Huning, the chairman of the Chinese People's Political Consultative Conference, unveiled a plan to transform Fujian province into a demonstration zone for "Taiwan's economic integration into China".
 Under the plan, the Chinese government would boost economic and transportation cooperation with Taiwan and make it easier for Taiwanese people to live, buy property, access social services and study in Fujian.